widgetbook/widgetbook/README.md

 ## Let us know how you feel about Widgetbook

 We are funded and aim to shape `Widgetbook` to your (and your team's) needs.
-If you have questions, feature requests or issues let us know on [Discord](https://discord.gg/zT4AMStAJA) or [GitHub](https://github.com/firecrownpro/widgetbook).
+If you have questions, feature requests or issues let us know on [Discord](https://discord.gg/zT4AMStAJA) or [GitHub](https://github.com/firecrownpro/widgetbook) or book a call with the founders via [Calendly](https://calendly.com/firecrown/call).
 We're looking forward to build a community and discuss your feedback on our channel! 💙

 ## Getting Started

-This package provides a flutter widget `Widgetbook` in which custom widgets from your app can be injected.
+This package provides a flutter widget called `Widgetbook` in which custom widgets from your app can be injected.

 ### Enabling Hot Reload